AliyevaO/sales-predictions/README.md

 ## Sales predictions

-The project is a sales prediction for food items sold at various stores.
+In this project we are making predication for food item sales in different stores.

 Data Dictionary for this dataset: